 These individuals work for speech language pathologists, that generally work in hospitals, rehabilitation facilities and clinics as well as private practices.

-Can I Become a Speech Language Pathology Assistant (SLPA)?
+How To Become a Speech Language Pathology Assistant (SLPA)

 Speech Language Pathology Assistant (SLPA) Salary Data